 Conclusion

-Bloating is not a normal part of eating, even though so many have chalked it up as being a standard consequence of enjoying food.
-Of course if we over eat or ignore some of the rules of proper food combining, we are going to suffer in this way, but regular bloating is a sign that the digestive system is in need of a clean and yoga will help to aid this process!
+Bloating is not a normal part of eating, even though so many have chalked it up as a standard consequence of enjoying food.
+Of course, if we overeat or ignore some of the rules of proper food combining, we may suffer from bloating, but regular bloating is a sign that the digestive system is in need of a clean—and yoga poses for bloat can definitely help aid this process!

 About